Quantum state engineering by steering in the presence of errors

-In order to overcome possible problems of this sort, we present the scenario in which both the interaction strength $J$ and frequency of measurements $1/\delta t$ of a qubit interacting with a given chain of detectors, grow such that the product $J^2 \delta t$ remains constant as $\delta t$ tends to zero.
-This measurement regime is known as the \emph{weak-measurement} (WM) limit \cite{roy2020measurement}, and, as we shall see in brief, it avoids the fine-tuning and probabilistic issues encountered before, ensuring a successful steering in a finite time.
+In order to overcome possible problems of this sort, we present the scenario in which both the interaction strength $J$ and frequency of measurements $1/\delta t$ of a qubit interacting with a given chain of detectors grow such that the product $J^2 \delta t$ remains constant as $\delta t$ tends to zero.
+This measurement regime is known as the \emph{weak-measurement} (WM) limit \cite{roy2020measurement}, and, as we shall see in brief, it avoids the fine-tuning and probabilistic issues encountered before, ensuring successful steering in a finite time.

 Let measurement strength (or coupling strength) be

 where $\gamma > 0$ will have a meaning of the measurement or channel strength (see below).
 Now, the WM limit amounts to setting the value of measurement time-step small enough such that $J\delta t = \sqrt{\gamma \delta t} \ll 1$.
 In addition, the following condition is assumed: